-The main event for this weekend trip was seeing Swan Lake at the Lincoln Center for Performing Arts, but we planned to visit National Parks in New York rounded out the rest of our schedule.
+The main event for this weekend trip was seeing Swan Lake at the Lincoln Center for Performing Arts, but we planned to visit National Parks in New York to round out the rest of our schedule.
 Though it was not planned, the Swan Lake tickets that best fit our schedule happened to fall on Valentine’s Day weekend!

-The Train Ride to New York
+Amtrak Train Ride to New York

 As with most trips, I took some motion sickness medicine so I spent most of the train ride looking at the back of my eyelids.
-When I was awake, I spent most of my time eating my snacks, listening to music, and reading online articles…and also scrolling through social media, obviously.
+When I was awake, I spent my time eating my snacks, listening to music, and reading online articles…and also scrolling through social media, obviously.

-Tiffany & Co Visit
+Tiffany & Co.
+Visit

-To be quite honest, I’m not sure how exactly we ended up in front of a Tiffany & Co store…pretty sure Kyle planned it but I have no evidence.
+To be quite honest, I’m not sure how exactly we ended up in front of a Tiffany & Co. store during our walk around the city.
+Pretty sure Kyle planned it but I have no evidence!
 Of course, I immediately walked in to gaze at all the beautiful jewelry (as if I had a choice).

 Federal Hall National Memorial

-I think my favorite part were the columns and the beautiful railings on the second floor.
+I think my favorite part to admire were the columns and the beautiful railings on the second floor.
 There were a lot of intricate architectural details and it was funny to see some of them being contrasted with modern touches, like an elevator.

 It’s Valentine’s Day but we definitely did not plan for a fancy dinner tonight.
 We figured places would be swamped and we were in the mood for something a bit more low-key.

 Valentine’s Day Dinner in New York